LMcCampbell/LDM2/LDM2 README.md

 # LDM2
+AMaking changes in branch 3 and removing stuff in master branch

-Adding text here for Branch 1 of the LDM2 Repo.
+dding text here for Branch 1 of the LDM2 Repo.

-Adding new text after deleting a line of text Celebrate!
+Celebrate!
 By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub!